teskav/Heuristieken/README.md

 # Algorithms
 iets dat state space kleiner maakt

+#### First fit
+The first fit algorithm is a greedy algorithm.
+With this algorithm we loop over the spacecrafts in the order they are loaded and then loop over the parcels in the order they are loaded.
+So we take the first spacecraft and place the first parcel in this spacecrafts.
+Then for every parcel we check if it still fits in the first spacecraft and if it fits, it goes in the first spacecraft.
+Then if we checked every parcel, we do the same for the second spacecraft.
+Here we also check if the parcel is still unpacked.
+Then we do this for the third spacecraft and so on.

+This algorithm only has 1 solution.
+So this is of course not optimal.

+#### Random
+Our random algorithm is not greedy.
+This algorithm basically does the same as our first fit algorithm, though the random algorithm does everything in random order.
+So it first picks a random spacecraft, then the cargolist will be in a random order and it fills the spacecrafts.
+Then it picks another random spacecraft (which can be the same as the first one) and fills this one.
+This goes on untill all parcels are packed.

+With this algorithm you can make every solution in the state space.
+Which is not optimal, since it will take forever to find the most optimal solution.

 #### iterative random
 niet goede naam, bedenken wat een goede naam is goede stap richting waarom is deze beter